 A sports writer is someone who delivers engaging and informative news on sports to readers of blogs, websites, newspapers, or magazines.

-4. Fitness and Wellness Coordinator
+4. Fitness Coordinator

 Gyms, fitness centers, and health clubs are always on the look out for qualified wellness coordinators.
 These skilled professionals use their fitness knowledge and administrative skills to plan exercise classes, wellness seminars, and other special events.